 Trips depart from Coles Bay and you’ll even get a ploughman’s-style lunch included.
 A bay cruise offers one of the best opportunities to spot abundant wildlife including sea birds, dolphins, seals and even penguins and whales.

-Little Blue Lake is quickly becoming a popular pit-stop among those on a Tassie road-trip.
-That’s because the Little Blue Lake is easily accessed on the road towards the East Coast of Tasmania Mount William National Park.
+Little Blue Lake is quickly becoming a popular pit stop among those on a Tassie road trip.
+That’s because Little Blue Lake is easily accessed on the road towards the East Coast of Tasmania Mount William National Park.

 22. Hike the Three Capes Track